svenakela/testingWorkshop/readme.md

 ### Scenario

-One morning at the coffee machine you are being told by your boss that the quiet dude Barky in the corner just left.
-You have to take over his project and dig into the code only to realize - there are no tests at all!

-First off, without existing tests we actually don't know if code is doing what it is supposed to do.
-But code shouldn't be untested and by writing tests you ensure that the code still works as expected when you start refactoring.
-And when the time comes where code actually is guilty for doing wrong, you change your tests accordingly.
-So lets dig into the existing code and create tests!
+So, you were told by your boss to manage the quiet dude Barky's old code.
+Now you realize it's a code smell el Grande...

+There is a Cipher generator for an external application that tries to get data from an external server.
+Of course, everything untested.

 ### Task

 Write tests for the existing code.
 You should reach at least 90 % test coverage.

-Is the code not-so-pretty (lets be honest, ugly)?
-Yes!
-When you finally have a high code coverage, rewrite code, make it easier to read, break out code blocks to new methods and refine the tests.
-Make it better!
+Try to test as close to the external calls as possible.

 ### Things To Test

 - Do we actually get the correct result from the cipher method?
-- What about the time range?
+- Mock or Spy away the external client
+- Verify the number of times the client is invoked
-- Is the entire method touched by the tests?
+- Is the entire method touched by the tests (no branching)?
 - Do we get the expected value out?
-- If we run a range of numbers, how many times do we hit the `ModulusCipher` type?
-Count!

 ### Check Coverage